 Parking can be expensive.

-In Northeast Philly Neighborhoods of Bustleton, Somerton, and Fox Chase, there are generally no additional costs to your rent associated with parking.
-There are some buildings that charge $35 per month but they are the exception.
+Northeast Philly Neighborhoods including Bustleton, Somerton, and Fox Chase generally have no additional costs associated with parking your car at your apartment.
+There are some buildings that charge $35 per month, but they are an exception.